learn-co-students/phrg-writing-migrations-pca-000/README.md

 ```
 ...simply add `[4.2]` to the end of `ActiveRecord::Migration`, exactly as the error message instructs.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-writing-migrations/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-writing-migrations/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Let's Write Some Migrations</p>